RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/02-ADFS/04 - Integrate ADFS with Azure Stack Hub/Integrate ADFS with Azure Stack Hub.md

 2. Locate the IP Address of your Privileged Enpoint in your AzureStackStampInformation.json file.

 3. Open an elevated PowerShell window and run the following commands to create a PowerShell remoting session to the Privileged Endpoint.
-You will need to replace \<IP Address of ERCS\> with the IP of your Privileged Endpoint
+You will need to replace "IP Address of PEP" with the IP of your Privileged Endpoint

 ```
 $PEPCredentials = Get-Credential

-$PEPSession = New-PSSession -ComputerName \<IP Address of ERCS\> -ConfigurationName PrivilegedEndpoint -Credential $PEPCredentials -SessionOption (New-PSSessionOption -Culture en-US -UICulture en-US)
+$PEPSession = New-PSSession -ComputerName 'IP Address of PEP' -ConfigurationName PrivilegedEndpoint -Credential $PEPCredentials -SessionOption (New-PSSessionOption -Culture en-US -UICulture en-US)
 ```

 4. When prompted for credentials, use AzureStack\CloudAdmin as the username and the lab password, then click Ok.